Push primer in-app messages

 The in-app message that you set up using this tutorial will call the native push prompt code automatically when a user clicks on the in-app message button.
 To avoid requesting push notification permission twice, or at the wrong time, a developer should modify any existing push notification integration they implemented to make sure that your in-app message is the first push notification primer your users see.

-The developer should review their implementation of push notifications for your app or site and manually remove any code that would request push permission.
-For example, look for and remove references to the following code:
+Your development team should review your implementation of push notifications for your app or site and manually remove any code that would request push permission.
+For example, you would remove references to the following code:

 1